Linuxfabrik/monitoring-plugins/keycloak-version/README.md

-# Check "wordpress-version" - Overview
+# Check "keycloak-version" - Overview

-This plugin lets you track if a WordPress server update is available.
+This plugin lets you track if a Keycloak server update is available.
 To check for updates, this plugin uses the GitHub free API.
-To compare against the current/installed version of WordPress, the check has to run on the WordPress server itself and needs access to the WordPress installation directory.
+To compare against the current/installed version of Keycloak, the check has to run on the Keycloak server itself and needs access to the Keycloak installation directory.

 We recommend to run this check once a day.